- Published on

 ---|---|---|---|

-Autodesk Revit | ✅ Widely used for architecture, MEP, and structural models in buildings | ⚠️ Used for architectural elements in infrastructure, but limited for civil design | ⚠️ Basic steel modeling; limited detailing compared to Tekla |
+Autodesk Revit | ✅ Widely used for architecture, MEP, and structural models in buildings | ⚠️ Limited in civil design workflows | ⚠️ Basic steel modeling; less detailing compared to Tekla |

-OpenBuildings Designer | ✅ Strong in multidisciplinary building projects, especially large-scale | ✅ Optimized for infrastructure design and facility operations | ⚠️ Can model structural elements, but not fabrication-level |
+OpenBuildings Designer | ✅ Strong for multidisciplinary building projects | ✅ Optimized for infrastructure design and facility operations | ⚠️ Can model structures, but lacks fabrication-level detailing |

-Graphisoft ArchiCAD | ✅ Popular for architecture, interiors, and design-centric workflows | ⚠️ Limited support for large-scale infrastructure coordination | ❌ Not designed for steel fabrication workflows |
+Graphisoft ArchiCAD | ✅ Popular with architects and interior designers | ⚠️ Less suitable for large infrastructure projects | ❌ Not designed for fabrication workflows |

-Tekla Structures | ⚠️ Not ideal for full-building design but used for structural packages | ✅ Widely used for bridges, tunnels, and structural infrastructure | ✅ Industry standard for steel detailing, connections, and fabrication |
+Tekla Structures | ⚠️ Limited for complete building design | ✅ Widely used for bridges, tunnels, and structural works | ✅ Industry standard for steel detailing and fabrication |

-BricsCAD BIM | ✅ Cost-effective for small to mid-size building projects | ⚠️ Capable, but less used in infrastructure-scale projects | ⚠️ Can model steel, but lacks advanced fabrication tools |
+BricsCAD BIM | ✅ Cost-effective for small to mid-sized projects | ⚠️ Capable but less common in infrastructure | ⚠️ Can model steel but lacks advanced fabrication features |

 ✅ = Strong Fit